adiwg/mdEditor-doc/record/edit/distribution/process-step.md

 ---

-**Process Step **allows for documentation of steps taken to build spatial data.
+**Process Step **allows for documentation of the steps taken to build spatial data.

 The following are _available and required:_